 Leveraging Data to Address Inequities in Care

 Lack of standardization leads to gaps and inaccuracies in EHR data collection, resulting in inequitable care delivery.
 It’s critical providers overcome this challenge to deliver high quality, equitable care for their population.
 In this session, learn how to leverage data and interoperability to improve the quality of patient care, better the health of communities and achieve better health outcomes.

-Hannah Luetke-Stahlman, General Manager of Social Care, Cerner Corporation
+Hannah Luetke-Stahlman, Director of Social Care, Cerner Corporation

 Kinneil Coltman, Senior Vice President, Chief Community and Social Impact Officer, Atrium Health